 Created by Vincent Connare with the purpose of replacing Times New Roman on Microsoft, the font may have done the job a little too well.
 Considered childish and immature, Comic Sans is widely regarded as suited only to primary school.
 The heavy weighted characters are particularly accessible to dyslexic children, who find the lettering easy to engage with.
 However, in a professional context: Avoid.
 Comic.
 Sans.

 A more traditional style of typeface, serif refers to characters with small projecting features.
 That is, the feet and tips at the end of the character strokes.
-Generally, serif fonts work best on printed materials, due to these small projecting features guiding the eye naturally along the line of text.
+Generally, serif fonts work best on printed materials, because the projecting features guiding the eye naturally along the line of text.
 However, with continuous screen and resolution development, this is likely to become less of an issue as time progresses.

 The most common example is: